Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/glossary.typ

 // TODO: Color code glossary entries
 // TODO: Add LVGL glossary entry

+#nb_create_glossary_entry(title: "Area 53", definition: [
+  The name of our organization.
+Consists of 6 teams/squads from A-F.
+])

+#nb_create_glossary_entry(title: "Spin Up", definition: [
+  The 2023-24 Vex Robotics Challenge.
+It involved shooting frisbee-like discs into elevated baskets, scoring rollers, and expanding during the endgame.
+])

+#nb_create_glossary_entry(title: "RPM", definition: [
+  An acronym that stands for "Rotations per Minute."
+Used to evaluate the speed of motors and motorized subsystems.
+])

+// Old Glossary Entries
 #nb_create_glossary_entry(title: "Singleton Pattern", definition: [
   A software design pattern where a class is only instantiated once.
 ])